ncatlab/nlab-content/pages/1467.md

 ## Standard Results

-* Assuming the axiom of choice, the category of compact spaces admits all small [[limit]]s.
+* Assuming the axiom of choice, the category of compact spaces admits all small [[limits]].
 In any case, the category of compact locales admits all small limits.
 See also [[Tychonoff theorem]].

 * The direct [[image]] of a compact subspace under a continuous map is compact.
 Thus any topological space becomes a [[bornological space]] by taking the bounded sets to be compact subspaces.

 * A compact [[Hausdorff space]] must be [[normal space|normal]].
 That is, the [[separation axioms]] $T_2$ through $T_4$ (when interpreted as an increasing sequence) are equivalent in the presence of compactness.

-One often wishes to study [[compact Hausdorff space]]s.
+One often wishes to study [[compact Hausdorff spaces]].
 For locales, one usually speaks of compact [[regular space|regular]] locales; these are equivalent (since every locale is $T_0$ and hence $T_3$ if regular, while every Hausdorff space is $T_3$ as above) since regularity is easier to formulate and handle than Hausdorffness.

 ## Terminology